We offer a range of advice and talks by His Holiness the Dalai Lama designed to inspire, as well as links to written resources.

 Illuminating the Path to Enlightenment E-book

-This book published by the Lama Yeshe Wisdom Archive is available for download by clicking in the image.
-You can also read this book online here.
-In this book His Holiness the Dalai Lama gives a commentary to not only Atisha’s A Lamp for the Path to Enlightenment, but also to Lines of Experience, a short lam-rim text written by Lama Tsong Khapa.
+This book, published by the Lama Yeshe Wisdom Archive, can be read online.
+In it His Holiness the Dalai Lama gives a commentary to not only Atisha’s A Lamp for the Path to Enlightenment, but also to Lines of Experience, a short lam-rim text written by Lama Tsong Khapa.
 In bringing together the teachings of Atisha, Lama Tsong Khapa and His Holiness the Dalai Lama, this book offers listeners one of the clearest and most authoritative expositions of the Tibetan Buddhist path ever published.
 These teachings were given by His Holiness in Los Angeles in 2000 and were sponsored and published by Thubten Dhargye Ling in partnership with the Lama Yeshe Wisdom Archive.

 Lama Zopa Rinpoche’s words on the Qualities of His Holiness the Dalai Lama.